 To extend the dissemination effect ESFTUG will also be responsible for organising 6 regional one day meetings where teachers, who have not participated in the policy theme seminars will hear about the discussions and the Georgian dissemination activities at school level.
 These regional seminars will be organised in more remote regions to make sure, that the themes are discussed among the Georgian teacher in the whole country.

+The applied project is an extension of a previous intervention: From June 2017 to Fall 2018 GL and ESFTUG successfully has worked together in a project financed with 498.235 DKK from the Danish Neighbourhood Found – see j.no.
+17-2023-PA-dec.
+See more in sec.
+2 and 4.

 The following educational policy themes have been selected: Classroom management, Written assignments and Summative assessment, Formative assessment, Differentiation of teaching, 21st century skills and Lesson planning.
 It is important to emphasize that this is not professional training in those themes but policy debates on how to work with the themes and implement them in the Georgian school system so teaching is not only a one way speech by the teacher, but a process where you include all students in the classroom both when planning and during the actual teaching so you challenge all students to their ability and give them the necessary guidance and support to achieve their educational goal – including minority students, avoid gender discrimination and prevent dropout.
 The goal is to promote that the educational system supports the development of students to become active democratic citizens and be aware how you can help and influence the achievement of the UN SDG goals and other democratic decided goals in the society.